srfoster/LanguagePathways/backend/README.md

 ENV=DEV ./scripts/admin-user stephen

 TODO:
-* USE: Add some actual memories that I care about
-    > ???
+* USE: Study new memories.

+* Add next chess memory

 * USE: Make more srss, one for each zhong of card.
 Make study take an srss id.
 Control the type of study being done.
 SRSs should have a name prop
 * USE: Decide how to represent chess tempo problems and/or positions from my own games.
 Fen is nice.
 A link back would be nice too though.
 * USE: Start learning River Flows In You
 * CRUD: Pagination
 * SRS: Make sure marking incorrect does something
+* CLI: Make it easier to pass props to links and memories, formal json sucks

 Milestones: